Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

   checked.
 Click on "More apps".
 - Scroll all the way down and click on "Look for another app on this PC".
   This opens the File Explorer.
-- In the File Explorer find the python file in `C:\Python39` and double-click on it.
+- In the File Explorer find the python file in `C:\Python` and double-click on it.